e-c-k-e-r/vall-e/docs/README.md

 * [x] train and release a ***good*** zero-shot model.
   - for what it's worth it's decent enough for me to finally be happy with it.
 * [ ] well-integrated training through the Web UI (without the kludge from ai-voice-cloning)
-* [x] ~~explore alternative setups, like a NAR-only model or Descript-Audio-Codec~~
-  - the current experiment of an AR length-predictor + NAR for the rest seems to fall apart...
-  - Descript-Audio-Codec 44KHz has NAR issues, but this *might* be user error.
-* [x] ~~explore better sampling techniques~~
-  - the AR doesn't *need* exotic sampling techniques, as they're bandaids for a bad AR.
-  - the NAR benefits from greedy sampling, and anything else just harms output quality.
 * [x] clean up the README, and document, document, document.
 * [x] extend to multiple languages ([VALL-E X](https://arxiv.org/abs/2303.03926)).
-  - reference model is trained against English, Japanese, French, and German.
+  - reference model is trained against English, Japanese, French, German, Korean, and Chinese (Mandarin?).
-  - [ ] improve multi-lingual support
+  - [x] improve multi-lingual support
   - [ ] improve cross-lingual support
 * [ ] extend to addditional tasks ([SpeechX](https://arxiv.org/abs/2308.06873)).
   - `stt` (Speech-to-Text) seems to be working fine for the most part, but is very much a second-class feature.
   - other tasks seem to require a ton of VRAM......
   - SpeechX tasks might need to be reworked to fit well within the `NAR-len` context to make full use of masking (for example, for speech editing)
   - ***possibly*** voice conversion through the `NAR-len` with clever demasking tricks (for example, the tokens that are masked are from the source voice)
-* [ ] ~~extend using [VALL-E 2](https://arxiv.org/pdf/2406.05370)'s features (grouped code modeling + repetition aware sampling)~~
-  - desu these don't seem to be worthwhile improvements, as inferencing is already rather fast, and RAS is just a fancy sampler.
 * [ ] audio streaming
   - this *technically* can work without any additional architecture changes, just clever tricks with sampling-then-decoding-to-audio.
   - something similar to HiFiGAN (or the one for TorToiSe) trained on the last hidden states of the AR *might* also enable an alternate way for streaming.